toninooleary/Experimenting-with-Neural-Networks/the_perceptron/the_perceptron.md

 ## The outputs we want for the perceptron

-- We want calssifications to A and B to be +1 or -1.
+- We want classifications to A and B to be +1 or -1.

 - To do this we will use the 'SIGN(N)' function.